DrPixels/springboot-backend-pahiramcar/README.md

      - **username**
      - **password**

-*Also, make sure that you have downloaded the MySQL JDBC Driver.*
+*Also, make sure that you have downloaded the MySQL and MySQL JDBC Driver.*

 ---
-### Accessing API Documentation
+## Accessing API Documentation
 After successfully running the Spring Boot application, go to this link within your browser to access the API documentation.
 - *Note: You can only access the API documentation when the server is running.*
 > **http://localhost:8080/swagger-ui/index.html#/**
 ---
-### Accessing the API from the Frontend
+## Accessing the API from the Frontend
 * Make sure that the frontend is running either on port **8080** or **5174**.
 ---

 ## Backend Process
 [Access](#access)